rahiyansafz/Telegram-File-Downloader-Bot/README.md

 # TelegramFileDownloaderBot

-A bot to download files from internet and send them to Telegram
+A telegram bot to download files from internet and send them in telegram.

 Send the bot the link that want to be downloaded.
 The bot send you the file.